jorzel/hashnode/ckwjrl8gx011t22s1gsflgfiq.md

 ![pyramid.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638049161154/7xCB7w3fJ.png)

 That was the theory, but the reality in Python world is rather different.
 Most of applications exploit ORM (Object Relational Mapper) to setup domain models.
-So how this applications can be unit tested when domain classes are structurally binded to database?
+So how this applications can be unit tested when domain classes are structurally binded to a database?
 The first answer is: Tweak a little bit definition of unit test, to satisfy the need.
-If domain models tests need a database but are still relatively fast and easy to maintain, we can treat them as unit tests rather than integration tests.
+If domain model tests need a database but are still relatively fast and easy to maintain, we can treat them as unit tests rather than integration tests.
 But, is it a real solution?
 The second answer is: Separate your domain model from persistance model.
 So, here we go!

 # How to separate model?